Aircraft catapult: Civilian use

 From 1936 to 1938, tests including the Blohm & Voss Ha 139 flying boat were conducted on the North Atlantic route to New York.
-Schwabenland was also used in an Antarctic expedition in 1938/39 with the main purpose of finding an area for a German whaling station, in which catapult-launched Wals surveyed a territory subsequently claimed by Germany as New Swabia.
+Schwabenland was also used in an Antarctic expedition in 1938/39 with the main purpose of finding an area for a German whaling station, in which catapult-launched Wals surveyed a territory subsequently name after the ship, "Neu-Schwabenland".
 All of Lufthansa's catapult ships were taken over by the Luftwaffe in 1939 and used as seaplane tenders in World War II along with three catapult ships built for the military.

 After World War II, Supermarine Walrus amphibian aircraft were also briefly operated by a British whaling company, United Whalers.
 Operating in the Antarctic, they were launched from the factory ship FF Balaena, which had been equipped with an ex-navy aircraft catapult.

 Alternatives to catapults

-The Chinese, Indian, and Russian navies operate conventional aircraft from STOBAR aircraft carriers (Short Take-Off But Arrested Landing).
-Instead of a catapult, they use a ski jump to assist aircraft in taking off with a positive rate of climb.
-Carrier aircraft such as the J-15, Mig-29K, and Su-33 rely on their own engines to accelerate to flight speed.
-As a result, they must take off with a reduced load of fuel and armaments.
+The Chinese, Russian, Indian and currently the Royal Navy have operated conventional aircraft from aircraft carriers without catapults, via the "short take-off but arrested recovery" (STOBAR) system.
+STOBAR carriers use an upward-curved ramp called a ski-jump to assist aircraft takeoff with a positive initial rate of climb, which gives the aircraft's engines more time to accelerate it to the miminum airspeed needed.
+Carrier-based aircraft such as the J-15, Mig-29K and Su-33 can take off conventionally from a ski-jump relying only on their own engines for accelerative propulsion, but they typically can only do so with a reduced weight, meaning that they have to make sacrifices on payload such as fuel and armaments.
+As a result, STOBAR systems are less optimal than CATOBAR systems, but they allow navies who do not have the capabiliity to acquire catapult carriers to still launch fixed-wing aircraft at sea.

-All other navies with aircraft carriers operate STOVL aircraft, such as the F-35B Lightning II, the Sea Harrier, and the AV-8B Harrier II.
-These aircraft can take off vertically with a light load, or use a ski jump to assist a rolling takeoff with a heavy load.
-STOVL carriers are less expensive and generally smaller in size compared to CATOBAR carriers.
+Other navies with aircraft carriers typically operate short take-off and vertical landing (STOVL) aircraft, such as the B variant of the Lockheed Martin F-35 Lightning II, the BAE Sea Harrier and the AV-8B Harrier II.
+These aircraft have thrust vectoring and can take off vertically with a light load, or use a ski-jump to assist a conventional takeoff with a heavy load.
+STOVL carriers are less expensive and generally a lot smaller in size than CATOBAR or STOBAR carriers.
+The British Queen Elizabeth-class aircraft carriers were built to use STOVL aircraft due to the expected high cost of an electromagnetic catapult; because their propulsion is electrically powered from diesel and gas turbine generators they do not have the means to generate steam for a conventional catapult.